 Fighting will not be tolerated at Guthrie Public Schools due to a chance of injury and/or property damage.
 Fighting is defined as any situation in which there is participation in an incident involving physical violence.
 Assault is defined as a physical act and/or an act, criminal or tortuous, that threatens physical harm to a person, whether or not actual harm is done.
-Disciplinary action will be taken by the administrator if either persons involved fit the above definition.
-Parents of a student that has been suspended out of school must attend a conference with the principal before the student is allowed to return to his/her regular classes.
+Disciplinary action will be taken by the administrator if either person involved fit the above definition.
+A student that has been suspended out of school may be required to attend a conference with the principal before the individual is allowed to return to his/her regular classes.
 If a student participates in a fight, the following may apply, and Administration reserves the right to modify any discipline consequences.